shizhMSFT/nv2/docs/nv2/demo-script.md

-# nv2 Demo Script
+# Detailed Demo Steps

-The following is a summary when presenting a demo of Notary v2 - prototype-2.
+The following demonstrates the underlying details of **prototype-2**.

+> At this point, this is a target experience, that is still being developed.

 ## Demo Setup